can-aybalik/The-Forest-of-Mannequin/README.md

 # The Forest of Mannequin

+Here, you can find all the source codes and project file (Unity) for this project.

 In this game, you are in a forest and the sky is quite dark (Wow, what a surprise) A mysterious and terrifying creature -mannequin- visits this forest.
 He's actually friendly and wants to have a barbecue with you.
 NO!
 He is going to kill you because this is a horror game, not pokemon.

 -WASD to move